-- 3.12.1 Paragraph 163 of the NPPF states that '.....If it is not possible for development to be located in zones with a lower risk of flooding (taking into account wider sustainability development objectives), the exception test may have to be applied......' - 3.12.2 Paragraph: 068 Reference ID: 7-068-20140306 of the PPG states that: "It is advisable to contact the local planning authority to confirm whether the exception test needs to be applied and to ensure the appropriate level of information is provided".
+- 3.12.1 Paragraph 163 of the NPPF states that '.....If it is not possible for development to be located in zones with a lower risk of flooding (taking into account wider sustainability development objectives), the exception test may have to be applied......'
+Paragraph 166 of the NPPF states that 'the exception test may need to be reapplied if relevant aspects of the proposal had not been considered when the test was applied at the plan-making stage, or if more recent information about existing or potential flood risk should be taken into account.' - 3.12.2 Paragraph: 068 Reference ID: 7-068-20140306 of the PPG states that: "It is advisable to contact the local planning authority to confirm whether the exception test needs to be applied and to ensure the appropriate level of information is provided". - 3.12.3 In response to the PPG above, the following text and table 3, informed by the PPG (036 Reference ID: 7-036-20140306) provides the Council's position on the need for an exception test in connection with residential development. - If the Council is satisfied that the sequential test has been passed, and there are no suitable alternative sites (of lower flood risk) on which to build the proposed new homes, then an exception test will be necessary if the

-- 3.12.3 In response to the PPG above, the following text and table 3, informed by the PPG (036 Reference ID: 7-036-20140306) provides the Council's position on the need for an exception test in connection with residential development. - If the Council is satisfied that the sequential test has been passed, and there are no suitable alternative sites (of lower flood risk) on which to build the proposed new homes, then an exception test will be necessary if the proposed residential development is within flood zone 3a and must be passed to allow the proposal to be permitted; - If the Council considers the sequential test to have been failed because there are alternative sites (of lower flood risk) on which to build the proposed new dwellings, then an exception test is not necessary as the proposal should not be permitted.
+- proposed residential development is within flood zone 3a.
+The exception test and must be passed to allow the proposal to be permitted; - If the Council considers the sequential test to have been failed because there are alternative sites (of lower flood risk) on which to build the proposed new dwellings, then an exception test is not necessary as the proposal should not be permitted.